-And again, once the installation is complete, activate the plugin.
+And again, once the installation is complete, remember to activate the plugin.

-Next, head over to SEO > Social in your WordPress dashboard menu.
+Next, head over to Yoast SEO > Settings > General > Site features in your WordPress dashboard menu.

 Congrats!
 We are now done with the technical part of activating your Pinterest rich pins, yay!

-If you don’t see the message, it means that Pinterest can’t find the required meta data on the page URL you entered.
+If you don’t see your rich pins syncing with your website, it means that Pinterest can’t find the required meta data on the page URL you entered.

 Here’s what you can do:

-- Wait a few minutes – It may take a couple of minutes for Pinterest to find the meta data from the Yoast SEO plugin on your website.
+- Wait – It may take up to 24 hours for Pinterest to find the meta data from the Yoast SEO plugin on your website.

-- Clear your website cache – If you are using a caching plugin, Pinterest may not see the latest version of the URL you entered into the validator tool.
+- Clear your website cache – If you are using a caching plugin, Pinterest may not see the latest version of the URL that your pin links to.
 Clear your cache and try again.

 For all the details and more help, check out the rich pins documentation.